nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 | `deleteExpense` | Removes an expense from the list  |
 |  `editExpense`  |   Edits an expense in the list    |

+There are 2 versions of `addExpense`: one with a date and one without a date.
+- The former is used when the user does not specify the date: the date is initialised as the current date.
+- The latter is used when the user specifies the date: the date is initialised as that specified date.

 <u>Design Considerations</u>

 The setters in `Expense` class checks for null and blank.